Annual Pohick Church Events

 Shrove Tuesday Pancake Dinner.
 Following the tradition that all households were to be cleared of meat and butter for Lent, on the night before Ash Wednesday, the parish features a Pancake Dinner with all the traditional side dishes.
 Depending on how Lent falls, this event may be in March.

 St. Patrick's Day Dinner.
-On the Saturday nearest St. Patrick's Day, the Brotherhood of St. Andrew sponsors a traditional Irish Dinner, replete with corn beef, cabbage and potatoes.
-See information on the 2013 event.
+On a Saturday near St. Patrick's Day, the Brotherhood of St. Andrew sponsors a traditional Irish Dinner, replete with corn beef, cabbage and potatoes.
+See information on the 2014 event.

 Lenten Series Dinners and Studies.
 On the five Wednesdays following Ash Wednesday, the parish gathers for dinner and participation in Lenten study programs for all ages.
 The evenings conclude with Holy Communion.
 See information on the 2013 series.